 Government fires starting gun on 2040s Northern Olympic bid

-UK Sport has been commissioned to carry out an initial strategic assessment into a potential pan-Northern bid to host the Olympic and Paralympic Games.
+UK Sport has been commissioned to carry out an initial strategic assessment of a potential pan-Northern bid to host the Olympic and Paralympic Games.

 The assessment by arm’s-length body UK Sport will test if hosting the global spectacular could deliver transformational regeneration and growth in Northern towns and cities.
 Under the microscope will be factors such as potential cost, socioeconomic benefit and any bid’s chance of success.